kindweb223/django-bankifi/README.md

 #### B) [Dev Setup] Setup reference data and access app

-1. Create Receivable account on admin screen: http://localhost:8000/admin/ (make sure to use xero account id 51387801-7668-48b0-a276-e8cadc2d33de)
-1. Create Payable account on admin screen: http://localhost:8000/admin/ (make sure to use xero account id 45674523)
-1. Ensure you have Xero developer account login (and client key and secret in the local.py)
+1. Make sure you have run migrate and superuser scripts from above
+1. Login to Xero with user credentials aleksa.vukotic@bankifi.com and bankifi14$7
 1. Login to the app http://localhost:8000/cashflow/forecast
+1. Import Contacts, Accounts, Transactions from relevant screens in that order
 1. Reset demo (Setup -> Reset Demo)
 1. Generate demo data (http://localhost:8000/cashflow/invoice/generate)
 1. Dashboard page should have data displayed
+1. If you need to reset data fully, drop the database and re-run these steps

 #### Additional Notes from Unifi Software Development
 ```